DallanQ/sleeping_gods_3/Manual.md

 > The visual representation of the "Triage" ability is in the middle at the bottom of the card.

-<b>Secret:</b> Players must keep their abilities cards in hand secret until they are played.
+Secret: Players must keep their abilities cards in hand secret until they are played.
 They may not show them or give them to other players.

-<b>Hand Limit:</b> Each player has a hand limit of 3 ability cards.
+Hand Limit: Each player has a hand limit of 3 ability cards.
 If after drawing new Ability Cards your hand size has exceeded the limit, you must immediately discard down to 3 cards.
 You may select the card(s) to discard.

 ### Game Concepts And Terms (page 8)

 #### Active Player (page 8)

-When it is your turn, you are the <b>active player.</b>
+When it is your turn, you are the active player.

 #### Damage (page 8)

-Damage is physical and mental injury to a crew member or an enemy, represented by <b>damage tokens</b> (the blood drop).
-If the storybook or a card says <b>"-1 health,"</b> it means take 1 damage.
-When a crew member takes damage, place the indicated amount of damage tokens on the <b>crew board.</b>
+Damage is physical and mental injury to a crew member or an enemy, represented by damage tokens(the blood drop).
+If the storybook or a card says "-1 health," it means take 1 damage.
+When a crew member takes damage, place the indicated amount of damage tokens on the crew board.

-When you are instructed to <b>"Restore health"</b> to a crew member, remove the specified number of damage tokens.
+When you are instructed to "Restore health" to a crew member, remove the specified number of damage tokens.

 #### Health (page 8)
 Health is the amount of damage a crew member can take and still function normally.
-If a crew member has damage equal to their health (known as having 0 health), they can no longer attack,<b> participate in challenges, or activate any of their crew board abilities or ability cards</b> until they regain at least 1 health.
+If a crew member has damage equal to their health (known as having 0 health), they can no longer attack, participate in challenges, or activate any of their crew board abilities or ability cards until they regain at least 1 health.
 Thematically, at 0 health they are nearly unconscious, able to speak and move, but badly hurt.

 If all crew members have 0 health, you are defeated (see "Defeat" on pg.
 28).